 So he did, and although he never did it to that degree again, the insights and lessons were well-applied throughout the company.
 When I worked for Pulte, it was almost beaten into us that, given a choice, simpler is almost always better.

-Plan vs. Plan
+Plan vs. Plan in Home Building

 The benefits of simplicity are evident when comparing two identical plans, one built as a spec (aka “market”) home, the other as a to-be-built contract sale.
 Let’s consider a builder who has a large design center and will unofficially do custom options to “make the sale.”
 Discounting the frequent battles and changes that occur among staff members when deciding how to build the spec home, it should be 100 percent nailed down—all options, specifications, and colors established—before construction begins.
 Let’s also assume all selections in the spec home are standard—because smart builders know that adding one-off custom options to a spec is asking for trouble.